McCann Financial Consultants Ltd

 It is the policy of our firm to avoid conflicts of interest in providing services to you.
-However, where an unavoidable conflict of interest arises we will advise you of this in writing before providing you any service.
+However where an unavoidable conflict of interest arises we will advise you of this in writing before providing you any service.
 A full copy of our conflicts of interest policy is available on request.

-Default on payments by clients
+Defaults on payment by clients

-Our firm will exercise its legal rights to receive payments due to it from clients (fees and insurance premiums) for services provided.
+Our firm will exercise its legal rights to receive payments due to us from clients (fees and insurance premiums) for services provided.
 In particular, without limitation of the generality of the foregoing, the firm will seek reimbursement for all payments made to insurers on behalf of clients where the firm has acted in good faith in renewing a policy of insurance for the client.

-We ask that you make any complaint against our firm relating to services provided by us in writing.
-We will acknowledge your complaint within 5 business days and we will fully investigate it.
+business days starting from the date on which the complaint was made.
 On completion of our investigation, we will provide you with a written report of the outcome.
-In the event that you are still dissatisfied with our handling of, or response to your complaint, you are entitled to refer the matter to the Financial Services Ombudsman or the Pensions Ombudsman.
-A full copy of our complaints procedure is available on request.
+In the event that you are dissatisfied with our handling of or response to your complaint, you are entitled to refer the matter to the Financial Services and Pensions Ombudsman (FSPO).
+A fully copy of our complaint procedure is available on request.

-The data will be processed only in ways compatible with the purposes for which it was given and as outlined in our Data Privacy Notice, this will be given to all clients at the time of data collection.
+The data will be processed only in ways compatible with the purposes for which it was given and as outlined in our Data Privacy Notice, this will be given to all our clients at the time of data collection.

-Any clause in a contract of insurance that refers to a “material change” will be interpreted as being a change that takes the risk outside what was in the reasonable contemplation of the contracting parties when the contract was concluded.
+Any clause in a contract of insurance that refers to a “material change” will be interpreted as being a change that takes the risk outside what was in a reasonable contemplation of the both you and the insurer when the contract was concluded.